patricktobias86/microservice-directory/README.md

 ## Deployment

 Netlify will automatically generate and include an `index.html` containing an OpenAPI definition of all functions.
+The build environment uses Node.js 20 and Java 21 to run the OpenAPI generator.

 1. Login to Netlify:
    ```bash